 The formation of a Scientific Review Committee at VCU places the university in alignment with the National Center for Advancing Translational Sciences’ vision of the future that is currently being adopted by other leading research universities.

 The Scientific Review Committee process is designed to maximize efficiencies and provide thorough reviews in a timely manner by collaborating and cooperating with all other entities directed toward human research.

-PI's will submit their protocols to the IRB as per usual procedure.
+Principal investigators will submit their protocols to the IRB as per usual procedure.
 If the protocol is to be reviewed by the Scientific Review Committee, the PI will be informed.
 The committee meets weekly, and communication between the reviewers and study team is encouraged.

 The Scientific Review Committtee is committed to providing a rigorous scientific peer review and is dedicated to an open, transparent environment.
 Addressing any questions or concerns is an important component of this process.

 Please contact Jennifer Economy with any queries by email firstname.lastname@example.org or by phone (804) 828-5934 (work), (804) 514-6360 (cell)